 - It is expected that students budget enough time to properly submit their assignments via OWL and allow for any unforeseen technological issues.
-Students are expected to regularly backup their assignments and submit well before any deadline. - Each student will be given four "late coupons" in total for the semester that may be used to submit an assignment one day late per coupon (up to a maximum of 3 days late per assignment). - Late coupons will be applied automatically when an assignment is submitted late and tracked in the OWL gradebook. - If a student has no late coupons remaining or submits an assignment more than 3 days late, a zero grade will be given for the assignment (no partial late marks will be given). - Late coupons must be used before special circumstances are considered. - After all late coupons are used, no extensions will be given for assignments except for in the event of serious medical or compassionate grounds.
+Students are expected to regularly backup their assignments and submit well before any deadline. - Students are expected to check the files they submit to OWL to ensure they uploaded a correct and working file.
+No extensions will be given for submitting the wrong file or corrupted file. - Each student will be given four "late coupons" in total for the semester that may be used to submit an assignment one day late per coupon (up to a maximum of 3 days late per assignment). - Late coupons will be applied automatically when an assignment is submitted late, and an estimate will be shown in the OWL gradebook.
+This tracking in the gradebook is an estimate and not updated in real time.
+It is the student's responsibility to track their current late coupons and ensure the estimate in the gradebook is correct. - If a student has no late coupons remaining or submits an assignment more than 3 days late, a zero grade will be given for the assignment (no partial late marks will be given). - Late coupons must be used before special circumstances are considered. - After all late coupons are used, no extensions will be given for assignments except for in the event of serious medical or compassionate grounds.
 A student must follow the procedure for Academic Accommodation for Medical Illness as given in this document.
-If an academic accommodation is approved, a deferred due date will only be provided by the instructor for maximum of 3 days past the original due date.
-After this point the weight of the assignment will be placed on the final exam.
+If an academic accommodation is approved, either a deferred due date will be provided, or the weight of the assignment will be placed on the final exam.
+This decision is up to the course instructor and will be made based on how much time has passed since the due date and the details of the accommodation. - Late coupons can only be used on assignments.